 Resolve to live as a bold testimony to the power of the One-true God and His matchless grace.
 Make your life count for eternity.

 Humility before God is essential because it demonstrates dependence upon God and acknowledges His sovereignty over every detail of life.

-When you permit God to generate revival in your life, He will not only use your actions to positively impact those in your sphere of influence; but, God will transform culture through you!
+When you permit God to generate revival in your life, He can use you to positively impact those in your sphere of influence.
+God transforms culture one person at a time.

 With God’s help, your faith can be, “like Mount Zion, which cannot be moved, but abides forever.”